skoerfgen/ACMECert/README.md

 - and more..
 > see [Function Reference](#function-reference) for a full list

-It abstacts away the complexity of the ACME protocol to get a certificate (create order, fetch authorizations, compute challenge tokens, polling for status, generate CSR, finalize order, request certificate) into a single function [getCertificateChain](#acmecertgetcertificatechain) (or [getCertificateChains](#acmecertgetcertificatechains) to also get all alternate chains), where you specify a set of domains you want to get a certificate for and which challenge type to use (all [challenge types](https://letsencrypt.org/docs/challenge-types/) are supported).
+It abstracts away the complexity of the ACME protocol to get a certificate (create order, fetch authorizations, compute challenge tokens, polling for status, generate CSR, finalize order, request certificate) into a single function [getCertificateChain](#acmecertgetcertificatechain) (or [getCertificateChains](#acmecertgetcertificatechains) to also get all alternate chains), where you specify a set of domains you want to get a certificate for and which challenge type to use (all [challenge types](https://letsencrypt.org/docs/challenge-types/) are supported).